Skip to content

 INFO

-Please note that the examples do not necessarily show correct data.
+Note that the examples do not necessarily show correct data.
 IDs from a request may not match the response.
 You should also be careful not to confuse IDs in their context.
-Fields are often just called id, but represent different objects.
+Fields are often just called id, but they represent different objects.

 Getting an Access Token

-In order to make requests to the API, you must first obtain an access token.
+In order to make requests to the API, you must first obtain an access token or use an access key (write-only).
 The token must be sent with each request in the Authorisation header in the format Bearer <token>.
-If you receive a status code of 401 (unauthorised), you must create a new token and try again.
+If you receive a status code of 401 (unauthorized), you must create a new token and try again.
 The `expires_at' timezone is set to UTC.

 The examples for the other endpoints in this document omit the header.